Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- In his five matchups against the Giants, McLaurin's 76.4 receiving yards average is 16.9 more than his over/under for Sunday's game (59.5).
+- McLaurin is averaging 76.4 receiving yards per game in five career matchups against the Giants, 15.9 more than his receiving yards prop bet over/under for Sunday's game (60.5).

-- In five matchups with the Giants, McLaurin has had a touchdown catch twice, but never more than one in any single game.
+- McLaurin, in five matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The 245.3 passing yards the Giants yield per game makes them the NFL's 15th-ranked pass defense this season.
+- The 245.3 passing yards the Giants give up per game makes them the NFL's 15th-ranked pass defense this season.

-- At 1.7 passing TDs allowed per game, the Giants defense is ranked 21st in the NFL.
+- The Giants have given up 27 passing TDs this year (1.7 per game), ranking them 21st among NFL defenses.

 Recent Performances

-- In last week's matchup with the Eagles, McLaurin grabbed seven passes for 61 yards while being targeted eight times.
+- McLaurin put together a 61-yard performance against the Eagles last week on seven catches while being targeted eight times.

-- Over his last three games, McLaurin has racked up 50.7 yards per game, hauling in 12 passes on 18 targets.
+- In his last three games, McLaurin has put up 50.7 yards per game, reeling in 12 passes on 18 targets.

 McLaurin's Washington Teammates